 Importance of a CAVA Course

-- Professional Development – Being an assessor, you will build knowledge and skills in various areas, especially in time management communication and analysing power.
+- Professional Development – Being an assessor, you will build knowledge and skills in various areas, especially in time management communication, and analyzing power.

 - A change of role – it is a whole new role that you will love and most importantly, you will be able to have a view of every subject from different perspectives.